Home

 1. Making purchases

-You can use your digital wallet app for any type of online or in-person purchase and replace your physical credit and debit cards.
+You can use your e-wallet or digital wallet app for any type of online or in-person purchase and replace your physical credit and debit cards.
 This option depends on the retailer having digital technology integrated into their point-of-sale system, but an increasing number of retailers are offering this functionality.

 2. Making deposits